Gloria Tzannes has never contemplated working with adults.

 Her work involves non-clinical and clinical caseloads, including assisting and managing babies and children with eating and drinking problems with patients who have syndromes such as Down syndrome or conditions such as cleft palate, Pierre Robin sequence or cerebral palsy.

-“I love everything about it,” she said.
+“I love everything about it,”

 “Seeing the actual patients and liaising with their local services.”